The “Fiver Rules” recognize the reality of modern litigation practice

 This was an admirable goal, but as a practicing Texas litigator, I find that the suggested stipulations on “Trial by Agreement” don’t always match the reality of modern litigation practice.
 Having closely observed the way Texas lawyers actually handle lawsuits, I propose that readers of Five Minute Law agree on the following “Fiver Rules” for Texas litigation.

-- In federal court, the defendant must file a motion to dismiss raising every possible factual defense to the plaintiff’s claims.
+10. In federal court, the defendant must file a motion to dismiss raising every possible factual defense to the plaintiff’s claims.
 A lot of court opinions say the judge should decide a motion to dismiss based only on the facts alleged in the plaintiff’s complaint.
 Those courts obviously do not appreciate the number of billable hours that a thorough motion to dismiss can generate for the benefit of both sides.
+(In state court this requirement can be met by filing a TCPA motion to dismiss.)

 Agreeing on these rules up front will level the playing field for everyone.
 Nerds who take the Rules of Civil Procedure seriously will no longer be at a disadvantage.
 If the judge reprimands a lawyer for following one of the Fiver Rules, it will be socially acceptable for that lawyer to point at opposing counsel and say “he started it!”